 Titanic was built at an estimated cost of $7.5 million in 1912, which in today's dollars would cost approximately $400 million.

 Icon of the Seas cost $2 billion to construct.

 Titanic could handle 2,453 passengers, while Icon of the Seas has a capacity of 7,600 passengers at maximum occupancy.

 In terms of things to do on each ship, Titanic offered a heated pool, gym, squash court, and Turkish bath.

 Icon of the Seas has seven pools, an entire water park, new areas dedicated to families, revamped pool decks, diving shows, dining experiences, and many more attractions.

 In the evening, Titanic would feature smoking rooms, billiards, music, and dancing.

-How much is a ticket on Titanic vs. Symphony of the Seas?
+How much is a ticket on Titanic vs. Icon of the Seas?